wodowiesel/PiFunk/README.md

  `-ffast-math` increase speed for float ops and outside the IEEE-standard and deactivates errno-functions

- `sudo piversion` for checking your piversion
+ `sudo piversion` for checking your pi version

 e) Makefile commands: